Skip to content

 Checking logs

-• Redis/etcd: Check the logs of your externally managed Redis or etcd service.
+• External etcd: Check the logs of your externally managed etcd service.

 Stopping containers manually

-If you need to remove containers directly on a worker:
+If you need to remove containers directly on an agent:

 Terminal window